 Though DIY methods will save you some money, expand your skills, and give you a sense of fulfillment in handling a job yourself, you must, however, not extend this to some risky tasks like gas installation and repairs because gas lines should be installed correctly or the damage could be disastrous.

 It is illegal for you to install or repair gas lines in some states if you are not certified to do that.
 In addition, natural gas could be highly hazardous if there is any mistake in its installation.
 You need the service of a certified plumber for the installation and repair of gas lines.
 Therefore, applying DIY methods in installing and repairing gas lines is not advisable.

 Signs of Gas Leaks

 Over time, gas pipes could corrode and begin to leak, primarily when such pipes are not maintained properly.
 Gas leaks are, however, dangerous when not noticed early.
-You should always watch out for any sign of gas leakage.
+You should always watch out for any signs of gas leakage.
 Highlighted below are the common signs of gas leakage.

 In most cases, you likely begin to perceive the smell of sulfur or a rotten egg within the environment where it is leaking.
 After a while, the smell could be unbearable if you do not fix it immediately.

-Another way you could detect gas leak apart from the smell is whistling sound close to the gas lines.
+Another way you could detect a gas leak apart from the smell is a whistling sound close to the gas lines.
 You will be attentive, live in a calm environment, or move close to the leaking point before you hear such a sound.

 Increment in Gas Bill